ham-saat-saat-hai/climate-game-website/content/notes/_index.md

   showSummary: false
   hideFeatureImage: true
 ---
-Our meeting notes made available if you are curious to get some insiders information about our climate game.
+These are our meeting notes if you are curious to get some insiders information about our climate game.